syedasif3018/air-quality-prediction/README.md

-# air-quality-prediction
+# Air Quality Prediction Project
 My air quality project using Python

-# Air Quality Prediction Project

 ## What is this?
 I checked air data to predict when it’s bad and suggest fixes.